danhitchcock/nano_tipper_z/README.md

 B) **Receive a Nano tip** from a fellow redditor, and you will automatically have an account made!

 Once you have funds in your account, you can tip other redditors, or send to nano address via PM to /u/nano_tipper_z.

-&#x200B;
+# Usage
 ## Comment Replies:

 Nano Tipper Z is intended for tipping on reddit posts and replies.

     !nano_tip <amount> <(optional) username/address>

-Watch for spaces. !nano\_tip must be the first thing in your message, and it cannot be a part of a reply.
+Watch for spaces. !nano_tip must be the first thing in your message, and it cannot be a part of a reply.

 Examples: